 There’s nothing more lovely than a cool breeze, but that breeze also brings in tiny dirt particles that, over time, keep your windows from operating easily.
 You’ll be reluctant to use them if you can’t open your windows or they don’t correctly close because of accumulated dirt particles.

 Use properly sharpened scraping tools to make the job go more quickly.
 You’ll be surprised to see how much paint will have accumulated on top of what may have.
-Prime any raw wood or previous oil paint before repainting, and make sure you brush away any drips; the most critical piece of painting advice.
+Prime any raw wood or previous oil paint before repainting, and brush away any drips; the most critical piece of painting advice.

 Once your windows are freshly cleaned and scraped, it’s time to use some of the many iterations of weatherstripping available for drafty windows and warped doors.
 Keep up with repairs, caulking, and sealing to limit unwanted air movement at your window.